Zhang-Junsheng/Zhang-Junsheng.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I have been a GSI for Math 54 (Linear Algebra) and Math 53 (Multivariable Calculus).
 I'm a GSI for Math 16A (Analytic Geometry and Calculus) Fall 2022.
+The office hours are Thursday 10:00-11:59 am.

+I taught Math 54 (Linear Algebra) and Math 53 (Multivariable Calculus) in the past several years.